 If you are granted an approved family or medical leave of absence in accordance with the Family and Medical Leave Act of 1993 (FMLA), you may continue coverage for yourself and your eligible dependents during your approved leave.
-You must make any required contributions.
+You must make arrangements for the payment of any required contributions.
 Other employee benefits under any other contributory welfare plan will continue as long as you make the required employee contributions.